An overview of my experiences. Scroll all the way down for a skill summary.

 Experience Planning

-• Create product concepts and prototypes for next-generation mobile devices and digital experiences
+• Created product concepts and prototypes for next-generation mobile devices

 Computer Graphics Lab, UCSF